AnnaBananas2005/AnnaBananas2005/README.md

 I'm a Computer science student, and am almost half-way to getting my Bachleor's degree.
 Career-wise, I plan on being in the cybersecurity field!
 Currently I am working towards my COMPTIA Network+, A+ and Security+ certifications.
 On here, you will find personal projects, primarily done in C++.<br><br>
-Outside of tech, I enjoy drawing ✏️, listening to music 🎧 (I enjoy all genres, but I'm a sucker for 70s/80s pop & rock), painting 🎨, reading 📚, philosophy 🧠, and playing musical instruments, mostly piano 🎹🥁.
+Outside of tech, I enjoy drawing ✏️, listening to music 🎧, painting 🎨, reading 📚, philosophy 🧠, and playing musical instruments, mostly piano 🎹🥁.